magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/update-authorize.net-direct-post-from-md5-to-sha-512.md

 1. Run the following SSH command:    ```git    patch -p0 < %patch_name%    ```
 1. For the changes to be reflected, refresh the cache in the Admin under **System** > **Cache Management**.

-#### Adobe 1.X Commerce and Magento Open Source
+#### Adobe 1.X Commerce on-premises and Magento Open Source

-For Adobe Commerce 1.X and Open Source 1.X, follow these steps to install the patch:
+For Adobe Commerce 1.X on-premises and Open Source 1.X, follow these steps to install the patch:

 1. Upload the patch to your Magento root directory.
 1. Run the following SSH command:    ```bash    sh %patch_name%.sh    ```